rewonc/pastalog/README.md

     - >>>>>>>>>>>DONE>>>>>>>>>>>- Box and whisker plot? smoothing once n elements > some density?
     - >>>>>>>>>>>DONE>>>>>>>>>>>- auto candle plots?

+- Implement zoom and pan

 - Ability to delete old trials (or at least not request them, and not have the server load each time.)
+- Maybe split up into separate files?
 - Ability to save trials, and back them up.
 - Python wrapper
 - Lua wrapper?